 Clark, F. E. (2013).
 Marine mammal cognition and captive care: A proposal for cognitive enrichment in zoos and aquariums.
 Journal of Zoo and Aquarium Research, 1, 1-6.

 The extreme threat of marine debris with its devastating effects on marine life has been recognized by governments and environmental organizations around the world.

 Join members of the Alliance of Marine Mammal Parks and Aquariums (AMMPA) and the European Association for Aquatic Mammals (EAAM) in the social media campaign to raise awareness of marine debris and motivate people around the world to clean up and prevent more trash from entering our world’s oceans.

 Download the free Marine Debris Tracker app for your smartphone or tablet and join a team.

 In May 2014, National Geographic News profiled Dr. Lori Marino as part of their online series The Innovators Project.
 Over the last several years, Dr. Marino has increasingly used her standing as a scientist to advocate for the release of cetaceans from marine mammal parks and aquariums.
 However, Dolphin Research Center feels it’s important to note when anybody -- especially someone fashioning herself as a “scientist-advocate” -- puts forth claims that are not based on true scientific objectivity and data.
 DRC's Director of Research, Dr. Kelly Jaakkola, wrote a letter to National Geographic on behalf of the Alliance of Marine Mammal Parks and Aquariums stating our deep concerns about the way that Dr. Marino uses her academic degree and reputation in her effort to influence public opinion on this issue.
 Unfortunately, National Geographic does not include a Letters to the Editor feature in their online site.
 Therefore, we have chosen to post the letter here.
-(National Geographic's original profile can be found here.)
+(National Geographic's original profile)